 The role of a project plan and the benefits of project planning software

-All project managers around the globe clearly know that there’s no such thing as a prosperous project without an efficient plan behind it.
+All project managers around the globe know that there’s no such thing as a prosperous project without an efficient plan behind it.
 What is the role of planning in Agile project management?

 Initiating a project without a plan is like going to a ski resort without skis.
 Perhaps you will be able to somehow spend time there, but you will definitely not get the expected result.

 They say many common project failure reasons could have been resolved through better planning of your projects.
-If there is no clear project plan in your arsenal, you may face a scope creep, missed deadlines, and lost budgets.
+If there is no clear project plan in your arsenal, you may face scope creep, missed deadlines, and lost budgets.
 By putting together a project plan before you start repairing a car bridge or writing the code, you can set expectations that will lead to success.

 How to create a killer project plan?
 What should a project plan include?
 How to define the elements of a project plan?
 How long does the project planning phase take?